-Taking forward one of the recommendations of the SW Devon Community Energy Partnership’s Strategic Energy Study, the Partnership is exploring the opportunities for renewable energy deployment in the Partnership area.
-Communities for Renewables has been appointed to help each community identify locations suitable for community owned hydro, solar and wind energy projects.
+Taking forward one of the recommendations of the SW Devon Community Energy Partnership’s Strategic Energy Study, the Partnership has been deploying community-owned renewable energy.

-One of the projects of the SW Devon Community Energy Partnership is called Energy Saver.
-This is a collaborative project between the Energy Savings Trust (EST) and the SW Devon Community Energy Partnership which is running until March 2015.
-The aim of this pilot project is to:
+This is a collaborative project between the Energy Savings Trust (EST) and the SW Devon Community Energy Partnership which ran until arch 2015.
+The aim of this pilot project was to:

 - Identify the part that community groups can play to drive uptake of retrofit measures and energy saving changes within domestic properties .
 This is to highlight any barriers in effective take-up of home improvements relating to efficiency measures and understand how they can be overcome through community engagement and joint working.